 Who Must Comply with PCORI

 The PCORI fee applies to most self-insured medical plans, including COBRA coverage.
-However, several important exclusions protect specific plan types:
+However, there are some important exclusions that protect certain types of plans.

 Primary Exclusions